-Add in some veggies.
+Add in Some Veggies

 Our Parmesan, Chicken & Broccoli Pasta serves up your “side dishes” as part of the entrée.
 In this case, tomatoes and broccoli are mixed right in with the pasta and meat.

-The chicken in Chicken Parmesan with Rotini gets its crunch from a Ritz cracker coating.
+The chicken in Chicken Parmesan with Rotini gets its crunch from a cracker coating.
 We sautéed the chicken breasts in a hot skillet coated with nonstick spray, so there isn’t even any oil used in the dish.
 Making this simple switch—along with using reduced fat mozzarella instead of the full-fat kind—saves 100 calories and 13 grams of fat per serving.

 In our Updated Fettuccine Carbonara, OSCAR MAYER Smoked Ham replaces the bacon normally used in this classic dish.
 We also traded ingredients like egg yolks and cream for Philadelphia 1/3 Less Fat than Cream Cheese to create a still creamy but better-for-you sauce.
 The savings per serving: 80 calories and 16 grams of fat.